Water Chemistry Water Chemistry — Complete Pool Water Chemistry Guide - Chlorine, pH & Balance

 Green Water (Algae)

-Green pool water can make you sick and requires immediate attention:
+Green pool water can make you sick — mainly because the chlorine has crashed and the water is no longer sanitized:

 1. Test and adjust pH to 7.4-7.6